writethedocs/www/docs/include/conf/schedule-2022.rst

 {% if flaghasfood %}

-*Snacks and drinks will be provided, but meals will be found in the local neighbhorhood.*
+* Snacks and drinks will be provided, but not breakfast or lunch.
+We'll provide a list of local eateries before the conference.

 {% endif %}